Configure legacy on-premises public folders for a hybrid deployment

-Implementing legacy public folder coexistence for a hybrid deployment of Exchange with Office 365 may require you to fix conflicts during the import procedure.
-Conflicts can happen due to non-routable email address assigned to mail enabled public folders, conflicts with other users and groups in Office 365, and other attributes.
+Implementing legacy public folder coexistence for a hybrid deployment of Exchange with Microsoft 365 or Office 365 may require you to fix conflicts during the import procedure.
+Conflicts can happen due to non-routable email address assigned to mail enabled public folders, conflicts with other users and groups in Microsoft 365 or Office 365, and other attributes.

 These instructions assume your Exchange Online organization has been upgraded to a version that supports public folders.

 In Exchange Online, you must be a member of the Organization Management role group.
 This role group is different from the permissions assigned to you when you subscribe to Exchange Online.
 For details about how to enable the Organization Management role group, see Manage role groups.

 In Exchange 2010, you must be a member of the Organization Management or Server Management Role Based Access Control (RBAC) role groups.
 For details, see Add Members to a Role Group.

 In order to access public folders cross-premises, users must upgrade their Outlook clients to the November 2012 or later Outlook public update.

 To download the November 2012 Outlook update for Outlook 2010, see Update for Microsoft Outlook 2010 (KB2687623) 32-Bit Edition.